How to Safely Preserve Meat Without Refrigeration: Easy Tips

 You can approach this in a couple of ways.

 The old-school method is the salt box, where you literally bury a cut of meat in a box of salt.
+Pack it firmly in salt for several days, until it feels dense and slightly firm to the touch.
 It's a straightforward technique and fantastic for big, dense cuts like a country-style ham, as it guarantees a thorough cure.
 The downside?
 It can make the final product intensely salty, often needing a good soak in water before you can eat it.

 Then there's the more precise, modern approach: Equilibrium (EQ) Curing.
 This method is all about the math.
 You use a calculated percentage of salt and other cures based on the meat's exact weight.
 This gives you total control over the final saltiness and ensures a perfectly cured, consistent product every single time.
 I lean on this method for almost everything I cure these days.